Joan Harnett: Personal life

 She was married for seven years to sportsperson Joe Harnett and had a son with him.
 She remarried in 1995 to former boxer and tennis player Don Kindley.
-For the 2020 Birthday Honours in June of that year, she was appointed Officer of the New Zealand Order of Merit (ONZM) "for services to netball and the real estate industry."

 Profile

-She played variously in the Wing Attack, Goal Attack and Goal Shooter positions.
-During Harnett's netball career, she received press attention for her photogenic appearance, and had less focus on her achievements.
+Harnett played variously in the wing attack, goal attack and goal shooter positions.
+During her netball career, she received press attention for her photogenic appearance, and had less focus on her achievements.
 The media variously described her as "a long legged beauty", "the male's ideal sportswomen" and "the essence of femininity".
-Harnett is however credited with changing the perception of how netball is viewed in New Zealand, during a time when women's sport received little coverage from the nation's media.
-She has been said to "have redefined the scope and skill of the shooting positions, with her ability to read the game and instinctive play." according to Bridget Tunnicliffe of Radio New Zealand.
+Harnett is, however, credited with changing the perception of netball in New Zealand, during a time when women's sport received little coverage from the nation's media.
+According to Bridget Tunnicliffe of Radio New Zealand, Harnett "redefined the scope and skill of the shooting positions, with her ability to read the game and instinctive play".

-Honours
+Honours and awards

-In 1990, she was added to the sporting category of the New Zealand Sports Hall of Fame.
+Harnett has been twice inducted into the New Zealand Sports Hall of Fame: first in 1990 as an individual; and then in 1996 as a member of the New Zealand netball team that won the 1967 world championship.
 A panel of experts named Harnett the goal attack in their "Dream Team" as part of the 75th Anniversary of Netball New Zealand in 1999, and was voted New Zealand's Netball Player of the Century in June 2000.
 She was one of two first sportspeople to be named to the Sporting Legends of Canterbury at the Sport Canterbury Winter Awards in late 2007.

+In the 2020 Queen's Birthday Honours, Harnett was appointed an Officer of the New Zealand Order of Merit, for services to netball and the real estate industry.

+In 2024, Harnett was an inaugural inductee to the Netball New Zealand Hall of Fame.